"If everyone demanded peace instead of another television set, then there'd be peace."

 pride colors is all fine and well, but change is really taking hold; especially

-with each new generation coming up, straight and gay is becoming more of
+with each new generation coming up, straight and gay is becoming much less of

 an alternate sexuality.
 If “the colors” stay up and the gay populace continues screaming and hollering, “We are here!....We need to be accepted...”....well, that is a wall which separates one faction from